lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~

 ML-DSA subject public keys cannot be used to establish keys or encrypt data, so the
-`keyUsage` extention MUST NOT have any of following bits set:
+`keyUsage` extension MUST NOT have any of following bits set:

 ~~~
    keyEncipherment,